Sally Cloke, Dip Couns, Reg MBACP

 Hello, my name is Sally and I am a registered Integrative Counsellor and have received NHS training within a BACP accredited college.
 I provide a safe, comfortable and confidential space where you can talk about what is causing you to experience emotional difficulties and distress.
 I am solely here to listen to you and validate your feelings in an accepting, deeply understanding and genuine manner.

 How I can help you:

-I am trained to work with Individuals, children, young people, in addition to working with Couples.
+I am trained to work with Individuals, Children, Young people, in addition to working with Couples.
 I am able to provide both Discernment Counselling and Couple Relationship Counselling, depending of your needs and personal circumstances.

 Private parking is provided and situated conveniently adjacent to my consulting room which is private and discreet in its location.

 I have a wealth of experience which I have gained within the private, public and voluntary sectors of working with children, teenagers, adults and families.
 I have always believed in the importance of building a trusting and genuine relationship and it is my view that a relational approach empowers an individual to feel able to express previously unexpressed feelings.

 Areas of difficulties I have experience of working with include:

 - Affairs and betrayals